 - Never My Fault: Once caught, Snively pins all the blame on Herman to gain sympathy from his aunt, who isn't having it.

 - Plot Hole: Boo-Boo can be heard singing during the opening song even though at that point he's still hibernating with Yogi.
 This being really strange due to the fact the song was returning from Casper's First Christmas but has Doggie Daddy now singing Quick Draw's lines yet doesn't have someone else sing Boo Boo's lines.

 - Reasonable Authority Figure: Ranger Smith.
 He does want to send Yogi back to his cave and is a little trigger happy about doing so but won't act without justifiable cause and relents when evidence winds up being false.

 - Mrs. Throckmorton intends to sell the lodge, but isn't unreasonable about it and gives everyone a chance to talk her around.
 When she changes her mind, she not only keeps it open but decides to invite orphans over to have a nice Christmas there every year.

 - Santa Claus: Of course he shows up, did you think he's miss Yogi's first?

-- Villain Song: Herman the Hermit gets one called "Mean, Sour, Crafty, And Cruel".
-Snively joins in on the chorus at the end.
+- Villain Song: Herman the Hermit gets one called "Mean, Sour, Crafty, and Cruel".
+Snively joins in on the final chorus.